revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 - C# provides special data types, the nullable types, to which you can assign a normal range of values as well as null values.

-- For example, we can store any value from -2,147,483,648 to 2,147,483,647 or null in a `Nullable<Int32>` variable.
-Similarly, we can assign true, false, or null in a `Nullable<bool>` variable.
+- For example, we can store any value from -2,147,483,648 to 2,147,483,647 or null in a `Nullable<Int32>` variable.Similarly, we can assign true, false, or null in a `Nullable<bool>` variable.

 </blockquote>